krisrandall/OpenID-Connect-PHP/README.md

+# Forked Version

+This version has been forked so as to add the Client Credentials connect flow endpoint

+Just a call like this :

+`curl https://myserver.com/connect/token -d 'grant_type=client_credentials&client_id=12345&client_secret=my_secret&scope=scope'`

+which returns a client credentials token.

 PHP OpenID Connect Basic Client
 ========================
 A simple library that allows an application to authenticate a user through the basic OpenID Connect flow.